scikit-image/scikit-image/doc/source/user_guide/data_types.rst

    >>> ski.util.image_as_ubyte(image)
    array([  0, 128, 128, 255], dtype=uint8)

-Note that :func:`ski.util.img_as_float` will preserve the precision of floating point types and does not automatically rescale the range of floating point inputs.
+Note that :func:`skimage.util.img_as_float` will preserve the precision of floating point types and does not automatically rescale the range of floating point inputs.

 Additionally, some functions take a ``preserve_range`` argument where a range conversion is convenient but not necessary.
 For example, interpolation in